Fourier Neural Operators Explained: A Practical Perspective: Advanced Architectural Modifications

-which is typically several orders of magnitude smaller than the original dense representation. \Cref{fig: TFNO} shows the evolution of the parameter count in the \codebox{SpectralConv} as the number of modes is increases, both with and without Tucker factorization.
+which is typically $5\times$ to $20\times$ smaller than the original dense representation. \Cref{fig: TFNO} shows the evolution of the parameter count in the \codebox{SpectralConv} as the number of modes is increases, both with and without Tucker factorization with rank 0.1.

 This low-rank factorization preserves the essential structure of the spectral operator while removing redundancy.
 Each factor matrix captures a shared low-dimensional subspace that reflects a specific aspect of the data, such as spatial frequency, input channels, or output channels.
 The core tensor $ \Sigma_{core}$ encodes the interactions between these subspaces.
 In practice, this structured representation regularizes the learning process and improves generalization, especially in settings with limited data.